CS467-OPM-Site/OPM/backend/API_Documentation.md

 <code><b>/api/v1</b></code>

-All endpoints should used this format as a prefix in their requests.
+All endpoints should use this format as a prefix in their requests.
 For example, user authentication would be:

 <code><b>/api/v1/user/auth</b></code>